Delhi HC admits CBI's appeal challenging acquittal of A Raja, others in 2G scam case

-New Delhi: The Delhi High Court on Friday admitted the CBI's appeal challenging acquittal of former telecom minister A Raja, firms and others in the 2G spectrum allocation scam case.
+New Delhi, Mar 22 (PTI) The Delhi High Court on Friday admitted a CBI appeal challenging the acquittal of former telecom minister A Raja and others in the 2G spectrum allocation scam case.

 "Leave to appeal is granted.
 List the appeal for hearing in May," the judge said.